I first saw Wanxin Zhang’s

 work an exhibit at the Bedford Gallery in Walnut Creek, California—Contemporary Warriors

 .
 It was one of those rare experiences, a truly memorable exhibit.
 I remember standing in front of one after another of his monumental clay figures, trying to puzzle out the meaning in the artist’s giving each figure goggles or sunglasses.
 Were these figures meant to be poseurs making fashion statements?
 Warriors only in appearance?
 Did the glasses mean to say that the inner world of these warriors was hidden from us?

 And there was so much more to consider, not only what was conveyed in each figure’s body language, but in its scale and surface treatment.
 There was a heroic quality conveyed in these figures, or maybe dignity is a better word.
-Perhaps there was an echo in some pieces of the stylized Soviet or Maoist heroic worker (and before he left China, Wanxin worked on commissions of such pieces).
-But rather than each figure standing for a class of citizen, a warrior in this case, each had the distinctive quality of the individual.
-And was there something to be defended, a war to be fought?
+Perhaps there was an echo in some pieces of the stylized, Maoist heroic worker (before Wanxin left China, he worked on such grand statuary).
+In Wanxin's pieces, each of figure has a distinctive quality of the individual.
+And was there something to be defended implied in these figures, another kind of war to be fought?

 Of course, it’s impossible to ignore the fact that Wanxin is Chinese.
 When he left China to come to the U.S. he was already a well-trained and established sculptor.
 And clearly, his warrior figures stand in reference to the astonishing archeological find near Xian in Shaanxi Province in China, where thousands of terra cotta warriors dating from the 3rd century BCE were unearthed.

 I’ve had the pleasure of visiting Wanxin and his wife, painter Diane Ding, a number of times.
 Both love to talk about art.
 At one point Wanxin asked me, “Do you think of me as a Chinese artist?”
 I knew what he was asking.

 I cannot help thinking of Wanxin as belonging to a new generation of artists who live in a world in which national boundaries have less and less significance.
-And in Wanxin’s case, it seems obvious that an immersion in our culture of individualism has had a profound impact.
+In Wanxin’s case, it seems obvious that an immersion in our culture of individualism has had a deep impact.
 What would it be like to come from a culture of Maoist conformity to a culture rooted in freedom for the individual?